When I was a child, I loved to spend the night with my Aunt Violet.

 Whatever the reason we’re hiding, God not only knows exactly where we are; He knows why we’re hiding.
 No matter why we are hiding, God stands beside our hiding place and calls to us, “Where are you?”

 God knows where we are.
 But, the first step of our choosing to not hide anymore is for us to stand up and say, “Here, I am.”
-Once we stop hiding, we can run into His arms and open our hearts.
+Once we stop hiding, we can run into His arms, open our hearts to confess our sins and receive complete forgiveness.

 When we admit to ourselves the real reason for our hiding game, God reminds us that He gave His son so that we can have relationship.
 We no longer need to hide, not for any reason.
 He welcomes us back into His presence and holds us close.